leon-thomm/ryvencore-qt/README.md

     sys.exit(app.exec_())
 ```

-For a more detailed overview visit the [docs page](https://leon-thomm.github.io/ryvencore/).
+For a detailed overview visit the [docs page](https://leon-thomm.github.io/ryvencore/).
+For a precise definition of the flows and features, see [Features](https://leon-thomm.github.io/ryvencore-qt/features/).

 ### Future Development